 For the first few weeks after ducklings hatch they are the cutest and most beautiful creatures.
 At the very beginning just like all babies (humans included) they don’t do anything except feed; sleep and visit the bathroom.

 Ducklings are very delicate creatures they can’t be ignored just because you don’t have time.
 They require constant care and attention regular feeding space and safety.
 They are not wild ducks and therefore they cannot roam free.
+If you have any queries or concerns about your ducklings you could get in touch with a 24 hour vet hotline if the need arises.

 Domestic ducks are unable to fly and are generally not as strong as wild animals.
 They cannot fly off to find food so if you are raising ducks make sure they are regularly fed; watered and attended to otherwise they will not survive.